rob-murray/london-bike-hire-cli/README.md

 This project is available for use under the MIT software license.
 See LICENSE

-The above image is distributed by [Andrew Parsons/ i-Images](https://www.flickr.com/photos/53797600@N04/6849997220) via a Attribution-NoDerivs 2.0 Generic License.
+The above image is copyright 2015 Getty Images - Getty Images for Santander.